Spaten Logo

 Website:spatenbraeu.de

-Spaten is a German brand of beer produced in Munich in the Bavaria region at the Spaten-Franziskaner-Bräu GmbH plant.
+Spaten is a German beer brand produced in Munich in the Bavaria region at the Spaten-Franziskaner-Bräu GmbH plant.
 The drink has moderate strength and a wide range of colors – from deep dark to light golden.
 It has a discreet aroma of meadow flowers and a spicy-bitter taste with a slight hint of hops.
 The beginning of the company’s work is 1397.
 Its founder is Hans Welser.
 The current name was given to it in 1622.
-Now she is the main participant in the annual Oktoberfest festival held in Germany.
+Now, she is the main participant in the annual Oktoberfest festival in Germany.
 The brand is owned by the international brewing corporation Anheuser-Busch InBev.

 Meaning and History